 Here’s my issue.
 Emotional/psychological abuse is horrendously damaging, and it’s an issue that doesn’t get anywhere near the attention that it deserves.
 But when you drag in a diagnostic term in relation to the abuser, that can cause a number of problems.
 If it can be done so zealously with one diagnostic term, who’s to say that the next big pop culture fad isn’t going to be borderline abuse, or bipolar abuse?
 Can’t we just talk about the nature of the abuse itself without dragging the abuser’s mental health into it?

 Those numbers sound high, don’t they?
-They’re also pure speculation.
+They’re also pure speculation, based more on NPD stigma and hand-waving than any kind of connection to reality.
 Numbers are not statistics when they’re based on assumptions rather than actual data.

 The Psych Central author quotes a 2010 article from Psychology Today by Sandra L. Brown, titled 60 Million People in the U.S. Negatively Affected By Someone Else’s Pathology: